alexr-code1/target_increment_demo/readme.txt

 	1. Route in app.py to match player name/color name submitted to match player circle used in game

-	2. Route in app.py to match player name/color name submitted to match player circle used in game
+	2. Route in app.py to match player questions/answers submitted
+	to match questions/answers used in game

 ------------------------------------------------------------------------------------